 Like the previous diseases discussed, symptoms that this parasite has infected your beloved dog can include weight loss, muscle spasms, anaemia, jaundice, and affect the respiratory system.

 Apart from the diseases that can come from ticks and affect your dog, ticks are looking to increase their numbers.
 Female ticks are very fertile creatures and always look for a warm place to lay their eggs.
 A dog’s fur provides a certain level of protection for the next generation of disgusting parasites.
 A tick may not look like much, but their bodies are designed to lay thousands of eggs at a time.
 If that female tick is infected with one of the diseases mentioned above, the offspring are likely infected.
 This spells bad news for the animal the tick chooses to attach itself to and lay its eggs in.

 Prevention is Key

-As with any form of discomfort for our dogs, we have to look for ways to stop a tick from becoming a danger to our dog and preventing it from attaching itself to our animal’s skin.
+As with any form of discomfort for our dogs, we have to look for ways to stop a tick from becoming a danger to our dog and prevent it from attaching itself to our animal’s skin.

 As we all know, everything unfortunate cannot be kept from our dogs, but it is our duty as pet owners to do everything to prevent and treat the problems we can.
-Anyone who has had a tick bite can attest to the fact that it is not fun and makes you feel unclean.
-So please keep your dog safe and do not let them fall prey to those vile ticks.
+Anyone who has had a tick bite can attest that it is not fun and makes you feel unclean.
+So please keep your dog safe and not let them fall prey to those vile ticks.